 I think reward points, or loyalty cards, are the type of thing that companies do in order for us to give them our business while pretending like they are doing us a favour.
 “Shop with us” they say, “and we’ll give you back some of your money!”
 These systems look good on the surface.
 Shop at Save-On Foods, get Save-On Points, redeem for discounts on products or prizes.
-Shop at Costco using the American Express card, get 1% back on all your purchases.
+Shop with a Costco Mastercard, get 1% back on all your purchases.
 Looks good?
 Sounds good?
 Well, they can be, but they are also only in existence because the company is making a profit off of it.
 It the program lost the business money, then the business simply wouldn’t do it.
 There’s always a catch, there’s always some other reason that the company is implementing a reward program.
 It isn’t for your benefit, it is for theirs.

 However, there are still some good rewards programs out there.
 The good programs are ones where both the business and the customer benefit.
 Take my MBNA Smart Cash Mastercard, for example.
 They give me back at least 1% on all my purchases, as much as 5%, in cash.
 I win, because I get some of my money back, but Mastercard also wins because I used my card more often, and they make money every time I use that card.
 The bad programs are the ones where there is little, or no, tangible benefit to the consumer, while the evil ones are where the business waits until there are too many “points” in existence, and as such, simply makes them worth less.